 - The knowledge of reality, achieved by means of the complete sensory equipment, must be expressed artistically in terms of a medium which appeals to the memory of all sensory experience – but only through the eye.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 55 – 58 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* Hans Hofmann’s artist quote on modern painting art just appealing through the eye, in ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 55 – 58.

 - Art leads to a more profound concept of life, because art itself is a profound expression of feeling.
 The artist is born, and art is the expression of his overflowing soul.
 Because his soul is rich, he cares comparatively little about the superficial necessities of the material world; he sublimates the pressure of material affairs in an artistic experience.

-* Hans Hofmann, source of his artist quotes on modern painting art ”Search for the Real and other Essays”, Addison Gallery of American Art, 1948, Andover, M.A. pp. 55 – 58 (great American painter and inspirational art teacher, famous for his renewing visual concepts like ‘push pull’; at the bottom more biography facts)
+* source Hofmann’s artist quote on modern art as a way of sublimation of the material aspects of life ”Search for the Real and other Essays”, Hans Hofmann, – Addison Gallery of American Art, 1948, Andover, M.A. pp. 55 – 58.

 - The general misunderstanding of a work of art is often due to the fact that the key to its spiritual content and technical means is missed.
 Unless the observer is trained to a certain degree in the artistic idiom, he is apt to search for things which have little to do with the aesthetic content of a picture.
 He is likely to look for pure representational values when the emphasis is really upon music-like relationships.